simun-ivanac/gms/README.md

 Simple app intended for handling gym memberships.
 I use it solely for practice and improving my skills.

 This is work in progress.
-So, imperfect and not ready for some big things.
-Still, I'm happy with the progress.
+So, imperfect and mostly basic in nature (for now).
+If you'd like to know more background and implementation logic behind it, feel free to check this [Notion page](https://www.notion.so/just-simun/Gym-Management-System-GMS-299ca0e180ff800bae26ccac47d8f4c5).

 <div align="right">